Seventh Avenue (Manhattan): Notable districts and buildings

 South of 14th Street Seventh Avenue is a major thoroughfare in the West Village.
 The now dismantled St. Vincent's Hospital was a main downtown hospital on Seventh Avenue and 11th Street.

-Running through the Garment District (which stretches from 12th Avenue to 5th Avenue and 34th Street to 39th Street), it is referred to as Fashion Avenue due to its role as a center of the garment and fashion industry and the famed fashion designers who established New York as the world fashion capital.
+Running through the Garment District (which stretches from 12th Avenue to 5th Avenue and 34th Street to 39th Street), it is referred to as Fashion Avenue due to its role as a center of the garment and fashion industry and the famed fashion designers who established New York as a world fashion capital.
 The first, temporary signs designating the section of Seventh Avenue as "Fashion Avenue" were dual-posted in 1972, with permanent signs added over the ensuing years.

 Seventh Avenue intersects with Broadway and with 42nd Street at Times Square, with multiple buildings at the intersections.

 Notable buildings located on Seventh Avenue include: